7 Characteristics of Good Time Tracking Systems

-How can you judge if your project time tracking software system is either “too hot” or “too cold?”
+How can you judge if your project time tracking software is either “too hot” or “too cold?”

 If you find that the people that are having to track their time in the application complain incessantly about how complicated it is or the amount of time it takes to enter their time, then it’s most likely “too hot” and won’t be adopted readily.

-On the other hand, if you find that Management complains about the lack of detail they receive about what is happening with the current projects or that the reports are too cumbersome to figure out, then it may be “too cold” and not supported from the top down.
-It’s up to you as the project manager to find the balance between one group and the next, to make sure that the time tracking system is meeting everyone’s needs.
+On the other hand, if you find that management complains about the lack of detail they receive about what is happening with the current projects or that the reports are too cumbersome to figure out, then it may be “too cold” and not supported from the top down.
+It’s up to you as the project manager to find the balance between one group and the next, to make sure that the time tracking process is meeting everyone’s needs.

 3. They Don’t Require Much Thought to Use

 Your project team needs to have their mind on one thing – getting the project completed.
-Good time tracking systems make that easy by allowing project managers the ability to set up tasks and related information, assign them to developers who can then indicate the task is complete and how long it took.
+Good timesheet systems make that easy by allowing project managers the ability to set up tasks and related information, assign them to developers who can then indicate the task is complete and how long it took.
 No thought required.
 Management can receive information exactly the way they want it (since they set the tasks up) and project resources can continue to NOT think about entering their time (which is the way it should be).

 4. They Allow Users to Easily Create Reports

 Creating reports is different than customizing reports.
-Most time tracking systems contain the ability to set filters for pre-defined reports.
+Most time tracking apps contain the ability to set filters for pre-defined reports.
 Good timesheet systems allow you to create your own reports with minimal support (if any).
 The end user should have the ability to sort, subtotal and total hours, costs, ratios, percentages, charts and graphs all at their whim.
 The information-needs of management change from day to day… and to rely upon somebody else to create the necessary reports slows down the ability to obtain necessary information.

 5. They Accommodate the Full Life-Cycle of a Project